Bill Gross wants Pimco, lawyers punished for 'bad-faith' tactics

 Both sides are expected to appear in court on Sept.
 16 to discuss what evidence Gross is entitled to receive.

-Gross, who now works for Denver-based Janus Capital Group Inc, sued Pimco last October to recoup the bonus he said he was owed following his 2014 ouster from the Newport Beach, California-based firm.
+Gross, who now works for Denver-based Janus Capital Group Inc JNS.N, sued Pimco last October to recoup the bonus he said he was owed following his 2014 ouster from the Newport Beach, California-based firm.

-Pimco, a unit of German insurer Allianz SE, has said it had good cause to oust Gross, citing his alleged abusive behavior toward colleagues and refusal to accept decisions by management.

 A billionaire, Gross has pledged to donate any proceeds from the lawsuit to charity.